Multiple Products, Multiple Product Managers

 How many product managers?

-The Pragmatic Marketing Framework serves as a vehicle for defining product management.
+The Pragmatic Institute Framework serves as a vehicle for defining product management.
 Review these activities by product, by industry, and by geographic market.
 Does your company need product management attention in all of these areas?
 If so, who will be responsible?
 And how many hours per week should be allocated?

 The typical product manager has worldwide responsibility for three products.
 This can't possibly be a successful allocation.